How to Submit Protocols to the UCI hSCRO

 - IRB (or equivalent ethics review) Approval Letter (this can be replaced by an IRB-stamped approved sample consent)

-- In some instances, the approved consent form can be replaced by a statement from the providing company or institution indicating specimens are de-identified, no access to the key code will be granted,
+- In some instances (such as cell lines from Coriell), the approved consent form can be replaced by a statement from the providing company or institution indicating specimens are de-identified, no access to the key code will be granted,

 - and appropriate IRB (or equivalent) oversight was in place at the time of donation is acceptable.For fetal tissue materials, upload documents as described under the webpage https://research.uci.edu/human-stem-cell-research/use-of-human-fetal-tissue-in-research/.For details related to provenance documents to submit, review the Cell Provenance Policy table at https://research.uci.edu/human-stem-cell-research/guidelines-and-regulations/cell-line-provenance-policy/.